 Whether or not you have any work experience before receiving treatment, there is one industry that could always use more workers and volunteers: the addiction recovery industry.
 In fact, many people in addiction recovery end up building careers in the very business that saved them.

 Working at an addiction treatment facility can be a very fulfilling experience for people who are in recovery themselves.
-After all, former addicts might be the only people who truly understand what others in recovery are going through.
+After all, former addicts might be the only people who truly understand what others are going through during recovery.
 Working in the addiction recovery industry as a former addict will allow you to have a job that lets you share hope, wisdom, and encouragement with other newly sober people.